CedricBURON/git-latexdiff/README.md

 # git-latexdiff
 A tool to see the diff between two commits of a latex file.
-This file is written for Linux and needs `bash`to be run.
+This file is written for Linux and needs `bash` and evince to be run.

 This tool is based on https://gitlab.com/git-latexdiff/git-latexdiff